On Cloudcruiser Review Facts

 Thanks to the multi-layered mesh fabric that comprises much of the upper, the On

 Cloudcruiser is a highly breathable trainer while also providing a great amount of comfort and freedom.
 Even though the outsole may be bulky, the lightweight upper remains open and well-ventilated, providing a nice balance

 and giving the shoe a lighter feel than one would initially suspect with this shoe.

 One of the central selling points of the Cloudcruiser is its comfort, and surprisingly its main cushioning doesn’t come from its midsole but its outsole.
-Thanks to the CloudTec construction of its outsole, which is made up of 15 separate rubber pods that provide both cushioning and traction while also giving the Cloudcruiser its overall stability, runners will feel the difference this shift in location of a comfort source has on their performance.
+Thanks to the CloudTec construction of its outsole, which is made up of 15 separate rubber pods that provide both cushioning and traction while also giving the Cloudcruiser its overall stability, runners will feel the difference this shift in a location of a comfort source has on their performance.
 Its midsole is made of EVA foam while its upper is a flexible, breathable mesh that includes a memory foam-like tongue for additional comfort, but it’s the CloudTec outsole and its many springy pods that truly gives the Cloudcruiser its comfortability.